Roller skating: Aggressive inline

-Aggressive inline skating, or roller freestyle, is trick-based skating.
-The individual performs tricks using modified skates, which have grind blocks between two wheels, and boots designed to take additional strain.
-The wheels have a flat large contact surface for grip.

-Aggressive inline can either take place at a skate park or on the street, and typically involves predominantly grinds but also air tricks such as spins and flips.

-This form of roller skating involves performing tricks and airs in mini ramps, street, vert, and bowls.
+This form of roller skating usually involves performing air tricks like spins or flips, grinds, and various types of stalls on the coping.
+Aggressive quad skating usually takes place on a street, or in a skate park on mini ramps, vert, and bowls.

 Any roller skate can be used for park skating though many skaters prefer a higher-ankle boot over speed style boot.
+The boot of the skate may also be modified to withstand the higher impact that comes with this style of skating, whether it be at a park or on a street.
 Additional modifications to traditional rollers skates include the addition of a plastic block between the front and rear trucks commonly called slide blocks or grind blocks.
 The front and rear trucks can also be modified to use a 3-inch wide truck to allow for different tricks.
 Many skaters prefer small, hard wheels to allow more speed and less wheel bite.